drewschaub/subtitle-translator/README.md

 ISO-2022-CN-EXT
 ```

+The range of unicode characters which are routinely used for Chinese and Japaense text[1] are:

+1. U+3040 - U+30FF: hiragana and katakana (Japanese only)
+2. U+3400 - U+4DBF: CJK unified ideographs extension A (Chinese, Japanese, and Korean)
+3. U+4E00 - U+9FFF: CJK unified ideographs (Chinese, Japanese, and Korean)
+4. U+F900 - U+FAFF: CJK compatibility ideographs (Chinese, Japanese, and Korean)
+5. U+FF66 - U+FF9F: half-width katakana (Japanese only)

 There are multiple data formats for subtitles.
 This initial version supports ```.srt```, though I have other file formats planned for the future.

 This initial version currently only supports the paid version of DeepL, though I will add support for the non-paid version, as well as Google Translate.